Best inBurbank

 — Best in Burbank

-Himalayan Kitchen opened in 2015 on Alameda Avenue and immediately introduced Burbank to momos — those hand-folded Nepali dumplings that are to Nepal what dim sum is to China and ravioli is to Italy.
-The version here, filled with either spiced chicken or seasoned vegetables, arrives steamed and served with two sauces: a tomato-based chutney and a sesame-chili dipping sauce that is significantly hotter than it appears.
-They are the entry point and the reason most people first visit.
+Himalayan Kitchen opened in 2015 on Alameda Avenue and immediately introduced Burbank to momos -- hand-folded Nepali dumplings filled with spiced chicken or seasoned vegetables, served with a tomato-based chutney and a sesame-chili dipping sauce that is significantly hotter than it appears.
+The dal bhat thali is the restaurant's most complete statement: lentil soup, rice, seasonal vegetable curry, pickle, and papadum, with unlimited dal and rice refills.
+It is among the most satisfying meals available in Burbank for under $20.

+The lamb sekuwa -- Nepali-style grilled lamb skewers with timur, the Szechuan pepper of the Himalayas -- is the dish that rewards the adventurous.
 Himalayan Kitchen is a genuinely new flavor experience in a city that has seen most of them.
-Do not miss it.

 JL